a review by the Crow.

 I get that Snyder’s reverence to the original panels is spot on, but that could’ve been handled without so much slow-motion and pandering to CGI-junkies.

 The movie is also incredibly CGI heavy.
-I get it, Zack, sometimes it’s easier to cover up bullshit with CGI, but unlike the Avengers, which had only that one scene where the 3-d model stand-in for Captain America stood out like a sore thumb, this movie is completely riddled with instances of CGI so heavy that you can barely understand what’s going on on-screen.
-The whole “Doomsday-thing versus heroes” segment is the epitome of how overdoing CGI can be annoying as heck.
+I get it, Zack, sometimes it’s easier to cover up the lack of a soul with CGI, but unlike the Avengers, which had only one scene where the 3-D model stand-in for Captain America stood out like a sore thumb, this movie is completely riddled with instances of CGI so heavy that you can barely understand what’s going on on-screen.
+The whole “Doomsday-thing versus heroes” segment is the epitome of how overdoing CGI can be annoying as fuck.

 THE BATMAN/BRUCE WAYNE 2/10

-Look, I quite like Ben Affleck as both an actor and a director, but whatever creature he’s playing… it’s not the Batman.
+Look, I quite like Ben Affleck as both an actor and a director, but whatever creature he’s playing here, it’s not the Batman.
 This thing is an abberation.
 This is the Punisher in Halloween gear.

 LEX LUTHOR -2/10

-I don’t get DC and this whole “younger villains” thing.
+This wimp is Lex Luthor.
+Lex Luthor.
+I don’t understand DC and this whole “younger villains” thing.
 First Luthor, then the Joker.
-Why the hell is this a thing?!
+Why the hell is this a trend in their movies?

 LOIS LANE 2/10

-All Lois Lane is good for is screaming and falling off buildings and otherwise getting into situations from which Superman’ll have to save her.
+All Lois Lane is good for is screaming and falling off buildings and otherwise getting into situations from which Superman will have to save her.
 So much for that little jab in the beginning about her being a journalist and not a lady.
-FFS, she’s useless.
+She’s utterly useless.

 WONDER WOMAN/DIANA PRINCE 7/10

-Again, a decent character, here.
+A decent character, overall.
 Shame, how she was used.

-I really want to punch someone, here.
-THIS IS DOOMSDAY?!
-Did the people making this giant pile of poo have any idea who or what Doomsday is?
+Did the people making this movie have any idea who or what Doomsday is?

-Also: how can it be an “ancient Kryptonian deformity”, if it’s blood of your blood, Lexypants?
+Also: how can it be an “ancient Kryptonian deformity”, if it’s blood of your blood, Mr Lex Luthor?

-Jeremy Irons is a fucking boss, and is the worthiest successor to Michael Caine there could ever be.
-This was the only casting choice I was genuinely excited about, and he knocks it out of the park.
+Jeremy Irons is a great actor, and is the worthiest successor to Michael Caine there could ever be.
+This was the only casting choice I was genuinely excited about, and he does the best he can with what he’s given.

 SENATOR JUNE FINCH 7/10